swimmingly/swimmingly.github.io/_pages/other/individualism.md

 		- be
 		- move
 		- get
-	- therefore these things are right
-	- therefore these things are rights
+	- therefore these things are right, therefore these things are rights
 	- list of rights {crimes violating them are in curly braces}
 		- Life: body
 			- {poisoning*, assault, battery, maiming, murder}
 			- {*usually pollution: noise, material (plasma, gas, liquid, solid), light, electromagnetism.
 Sensible, at least to some, and in those cases, detectable by anyone with instruments.}
 		- Liberty: motility
 			- {obstruction, capture}
 			- {harassment: unwelcome contact with someone in place}
 		- Property: possessions
 			- originates by "mixing one's efforts" with natural materials
 			- {vandalism, fraud, theft}

 - Party
 	- membership by self-identification and natural acceptance by others